 An outdated or corrupted adapter driver can cause the laptop to keep disconnecting from Wi-Fi.
 To fix this issue, you can choose to update or reinstall the driver.

 To do this work, you can go to Device Manager.
 Or directly download the latest driver online and install it on your laptop.
-This post - How to Update Device Drivers Windows 10 (2 Ways) may be helpful for you.

 Use Google DNS